slamdata/quasar-fdw/README.md

 This FDW forwards SELECT statements to [Quasar](https://github.com/quasar-analytics/quasar).

+The main advantage of using this FDW over alternatives is that it takes full advantage of the Quasar query engine by "pushing down" as many clauses from the PostgreSQL query to Quasar as possible.
+This includes WHERE, ORDER BY, and JOIN clauses.

 ## WIP Status

+11/13/2015:
+- Even though [SQL/MED](https://wiki.postgresql.org/wiki/SQL/MED) claims ORDER BY clauses can't be pushed down, they can!
+I just got that to work.

 11/11/2015:
 - Tell postgres to not execute WHERE filters when we are pushing a WHERE filter down.